 You can repeat a teach-in cut as often as desired.
-Manually reset the ST status to L. It may be necessary to repeat the teach-in cut if the programmed feed rate was far too fast and forces you to sharply decrease the feed rate override during the machining step.
+Manually change the status from ST back to L. It may be necessary to repeat the teach-in cut if the programmed feed rate is far too fast, and forces you to sharply decrease the feed rate override during the machining step.